 You pay the Apprenticeship Levy if you’re an employer with a pay bill over £3 million each year.
 If you do not need to pay the levy, you pay 5% towards the cost of training and assessing your apprentice.

-Additionally, there are also incentive payments for employers who hire a new apprentice between 1 August 2020 and 31 March 2021.
-You can apply for the payment until 30 April 2021.
+Additionally, there are also incentive payments for employers who hire a new apprentice between 1st August 2020 and 30th September 2021.
 For more information, see our FAQ below.